ianhundere/rpi-k3s/README.md

 These manifests are supported by 4 Raspberry Pi 4s with 4GB RAM, a Beelink Mini S with a N5095 CPU and 8GB RAM and Synology ds723+.

+> **note**: as of december 2025, this cluster uses flux cd for gitops. the manual `envsubst` deployment sections below are deprecated but kept for reference. see [gitops with flux](#gitops-with-flux) for current deployment workflow.

 ## initial setup

 1. download latest vers of raspberry pi OS (e.g. <https://www.raspberrypi.com/software/operating-systems/>)